Hacks at the Massachusetts Institute of Technology

-Hacks at the Massachusetts Institute of Technology are practical jokes and pranks meant to prominently demonstrate technical aptitude and cleverness, or to commemorate popular culture and historical topics.
+Hacks at the Massachusetts Institute of Technology are practical jokes and pranks meant to prominently demonstrate technical aptitude and cleverness, and/or to commemorate popular culture and political topics.
 The pranks are anonymously installed at night by hackers, usually, but not exclusively, undergraduate students.
-The actions of hackers are governed by an informal, yet extensive, body of precedent, tradition, and ethics.
-Hacks can occur anywhere across campus, or occasionally off campus; many make use of the iconic Great Dome, Little Dome, Green Building tower, or other prominent architectural features of the MIT campus.
+The hackers' actions are governed by an informal yet extensive body of precedent, tradition and ethics.
+Hacks can occur anywhere across campus, and occasionally off campus; many make use of the iconic Great Dome, Little Dome, Green Building tower, or other prominent architectural features of the MIT campus.

 Well-known hacker alumni include Nobel Laureates Richard P. Feynman and George F. Smoot.
 In October 2009, US President Barack Obama made a reference to the MIT hacking tradition during an on-campus speech about clean energy.
+In recent years, MIT students have used hacks to protest MIT's collaborations with fossil fuel companies as well as the Israeli military and arms suppliers during the Gaza genocide.